-It is uncertain if the current TAV product acquired from New Aera, will be reimbursable in its current configuration under HCPCS code E0466.
-We requested confirmation on the assigned HCPCS codes for the TAV system from the PDAC Contractor in August 2019 following the closing of the New Aera transaction.
-In August 2019, we received positive confirmation that this product was assigned HCPCS code E1390 and E1352, which was then revoked at our request in December 2019.
+It is uncertain if the current Tidal Assist® Ventilator (TAV®) product acquired from New Aera, will be reimbursable in its current configuration under HCPCS code E0466.
+We requested confirmation on the assigned HCPCS codes for the TAV system from the Pricing, Data Analysis, and Coding (PDAC) Contractor in August 2019 following the closing of the New Aera transaction.
+In August 2019, we received positive confirmation that this product was assigned HCPCS code E0466.
+However, in September 2019, we received a revised communication that the product was assigned HCPCS code E1390 and E1352, which was then revoked at our request in December 2019.
 In September 2019, we appealed to CMS, and in January 2020 our appeal was denied.
 In September 2020, we filed a lawsuit against Palmetto GBA, LLC and Alex Azar and Seema Verma in their official capacities at the Department of Health and Human Services and the Centers for Medicare and Medicaid Services, respectively.
-The lawsuit seeks to invalidate the retraction of a valid HCPCS code to Inogen's TAV system and claims a violation of our procedural rights provided under the Medicare Act, the Administrative Procedure Act, and our due process rights due to CMS' failure to provide notice and the opportunity to comment on a change in HCPCS code verification for the TAV product.
+The lawsuit seeks to invalidate the retraction of a valid HCPCS code to Inogen's TAV system and claims a violation of our procedural rights provided under the Social Security Act, the Administrative Procedure Act, and our due process rights due to CMS' failure to provide notice and the opportunity to comment on a change in HCPCS code verification for the TAV product.
 If we do not receive revised coding, it could limit this product's adoption by HME providers and also our direct rentals.
-In addition, the MEDCAC recently had a meeting on July 22, 2020 to discuss home use of non-invasive positive pressure ventilation in patients with chronic respiratory failure consequent to COPD.
+In addition, the Medicare Evidence Development & Coverage Advisory Committee (MEDCAC) had a meeting on July 22, 2020 to discuss home use of non-invasive positive pressure ventilation in patients with chronic respiratory failure consequent to chronic obstructive pulmonary disease (COPD).
 CMS is seeking MEDCAC's recommendations regarding the characteristics that define patient selection and usage criteria for these items.
-This request could signal forthcoming changes in Medicare coverage of these items, and possibly changes in HCPCS codes, which could impact our NIV business and growth initiatives.
-For a discussion of certain significant risks relating to the TAV reimbursement and the upcoming round of competitive bidding, see the risk factor entitled "The competitive bidding process or other reimbursement policy changes under Medicare could negatively aff
+This request could signal forthcoming changes in Medicare coverage of these items, and possibly changes in HCPCS codes, which could impact our NIV business and growt

-As of September 30, 2020, we had 90 contracts with Medicaid, Medicare Advantage, government and private payors.
+As of March 31, 2021, we had 91 contracts with Medicaid, Medicare Advantage, government and private payors.
 These contracts qualify us as an in-network provider for these payors.
 As a result, patients can rent or purchase our systems at the same patient obligation as other in-network oxygen suppliers.
-Based on our patient population, we believe at least 44% of all oxygen therapy patients are covered by Medicare Advantage, government, and other private payors.
+Based on our patient population, we believe at least 42% of all oxygen therapy patients are covered by Medicare Advantage, government, and other private payors.
 Private payors typically provide reimbursement at a rate similar to Medicare allowables for in-network plans.
 We anticipate that private payor reimbursement levels will generally be reset in accordance with Medicare payment amounts.

 We believe that we are well positioned to respond to the changing reimbursement environment because our product offerings are innovative, patient-focused and cost-effective.
 We have historically been able to reduce our costs through scalable manufacturing, better sourcing, continuous innovation, and reliability improvements, as well as innovations that reduce our product service costs by minimizing exchanges.
-As a result of design changes, supplier negotiations, bringing manufacturing and assembly largely in-house and our commitment to driving efficient manufacturing processes, we have reduced our overall POC system cost by approximately 59% from 2009 to 2019.
+As a result of design changes, supplier negotiations, bringing manufacturing and assembly largely in-house and our commitment to driving efficient manufacturing processes, we have reduced our overall POC system cost by approximately 59% from 2009 to 2020.
 We intend to continue to seek ways to reduce our cost of revenue through manufacturing and design improvements.